uamv/truth/readme.txt

 == Changelog ==

+= 2.2 =
+* Added Bible Highlighter option to target specific DOM ids for instances when reference is not identified.
+* Added delayed review prompt on Reading Settings screen.

 = 2.1 =
 * Fix for fatal error.
 Files were not uploaded to repository.
 Breaking sites.
 Sorry!